Management

 Board of Directors meetings

-Mr. Manabu Kinoshita has a wealth of knowledge and experience in corporate management and digital business.
+Mr. Manabu Kinoshita had served as Senior Executive Vice President of NEC Corporation and has abundant knowledge and experience in managing a company and regarding digital business.
 He participates in the Board decision-making, providing his advice regarding material business and digital fields where the business environment is changing significantly, which is aimed toward the sustainable growth and medium- to long-term enhancement of the corporate value of the Group by utilizing his knowledge and experience.
-He also performs a check function on management by participating in decision- making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as a member of the Governance Committee.
+He also performs a check function on management by participating in decision-making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as a member of the Governance Committee.
 Accordingly, he realizes the further improvement of quality of the decision-making by the Board of Directors and the enhancement of the monitoring function.

 Outside Director